 Faculty Disclosures: It is the policy of EB Medicine to ensure objectivity, balance, independence, transparency, and scientific rigor in all CME-sponsored educational activities.
 All faculty participating in the planning or implementation of a sponsored activity are expected to disclose to the audience any relevant financial relationships and to assist in resolving any conflict of interest that may arise from the relationship.
 In compliance with all ACCME Essentials, Standards, and Guidelines, all faculty for this CME activity were asked to complete a full disclosure statement.
-The information received is as follows: Dr. Giwa, Dr. Murphy, Dr. Ogedegbe, Dr. Abraham, Dr. Egan, Dr. Mishler, Dr. Toscano, and their related parties report no significant financial interest or other relationship with the manufacturer(s) of any commercial product(s) discussed in this educational presentation.
-Dr. Jagoda made the following disclosures: Consultant, Daiichi Sankyo Inc; Consultant, Pfizer Inc; Consultant, Banyan Biomarkers Inc.
+The information received is as follows: Dr. Giwa, Dr. Desai, Dr. Ogedegbe, Dr. Murphy, Dr. Abraham, Dr. Egan, Dr. Mishler, Dr. Toscano, Dr. Jagoda, and their related parties report no significant financial interest or other relationship with the manufacturer(s) of any commercial product(s) discussed in this educational presentation.

 Commercial Support: This issue of Emergency Medicine Practice did not receive any commercial support.

 Earning Credit: Two Convenient Methods: (1) Go online to www.ebmedicine.net/CME and click on the title of the article.
 (2) Mail or fax the CME Answer And Evaluation Form (included with your June and December issues) to EB Medicine.